TRUST / INVESTMENTS

 Eagle Investment Group provides a full range of retirement accounts for the individual or business.
 We offer Traditional and Roth IRAs and can assist you in the administration and investment of both.

-For businesses, we offer Simplified Employee Pension (SEP) and the Savings Investment Math Plan for Employees (SIMPLE).
+For businesses, we offer Simplified Employee Pension (SEP) and the Savings Incentive Match Plan for Employees (SIMPLE).
 EIG can also educate your employees on the advantages to these valuable retirement plans by making presentations at your place of business.

 Frequently Asked Questions: